 We are called to be fully human, not superhuman - embracing the fact that we are fractured, fragile, forgiven works in progress.
 No one is invincible but God can work through each of us.
 In fact, our brokenness and our mess are the very things that will help us to be reconcilers, if we are open to allowing God to work through them.
 The Bible tells the stories of numerous broken, vulnerable people who become instruments of God's grace.

+Think about a time...

+- a) when you experienced division or conflict

+- or

-Think about a time when you encountered division or conflict, or a time when you felt you belonged.
+- b) when you felt you belonged

 There will be an opportunity to explore that further in this session.